 Today, 80% of consumers are more likely to convert and purchase if given a personalized experience.
-But don’t be fooled… this personalization is expected to exhibit the speed and convenience of cold automation WITHOUT losing human touch.
+But don’t be fooled… this personalization is expected to exhibit the speed and convenience of cold automation WITHOUT losing the human touch.
 Easy as pie… or not?

 The unintended “burden” of digitalization is ever-increasing consumer expectations.
 They demand businesses to be personal yet fast as the technology allows it.
 Thankfully, bots aren’t only able to customize the questions in the qualification process, but also leverage the collected data in real-time.
 (E.g., by calling the user by their name; past purchases; previous preferences, etc.)

-Chatbots skills go way beyond collecting data.
+Chatbot skills go way beyond collecting data.
 They are also handy “curators” able to retrieve anything from your vast inventory as well as obliging cashiers that can as easily handle payments and transactions.

-If you are worried that people wouldn’t feel comfortable purchase something “inside” a conversation, don’t!
+If you are worried that people wouldn’t feel comfortable purchasing something “inside” a conversation, don’t!
 The stats show consumers are OK with it.
 Of those who already use messaging to communicate with businesses, a majority plans on using messaging for the purpose of purchase in the future (Brasil 75%, US 61%).

 Interestingly, a study by Hubspot showed that 47% of consumers said they would buy an item from a chatbot.
 And, another survey by NewVoiceMedia uncovered that when it came to buying basic items 56% preferred dealing with a chatbot than with a live agent!